nicksellen/ponderings/lifestyle.md

 * Could it be lived by anyone on the planet?
 * What draws people to it?
 * Do the people have a certain look?
-* How to people connect with it?
+* How do people initiate themselves into it?

 ## Digital nomad